a2v4/cs564-er/README.md

 ```

 # Category_Item
-This is the ctegory_item table which saves all of the categories from each item.
+This is the category_item table which saves all of the categories from each item.

 || **CATEGORY_ITEM**||
 | ----------------- | ----------- | --------- |